fnagel/beautyofcode/Documentation/AdministratorManual/Index.rst

 Which version to choose?
 ^^^^^^^^^^^^^^^^^^^^^^^^

+This extension ships with two syntax highlighting libraries.

-This extension has three versions of SyntaxHighlighter to choose. v2 & v3 supports lazyloading of the necessary CSS and JS files after the DOM ready event has fired.
-Version 2 uses a jQuery plugin “beautyOfCode” by Lars Corneliussen and version 3 wich runs standalone using the autoloader feature introduced with version v3.
+Choose either SyntaxHighlighter which supports lazyloading of the necessary CSS and JS files  after the DOM ready event has fired.
+It runs standalone using an autoloading feature.

 Prism is also a standalone library without any dependencies.
 There are some benefits and disadvantages by using each version:

-Version v2 (“jquery”)
-"""""""""""""""""""""

-- needs jQuery
-- configurable toolbar
-- runs within a domReady event (runs very smooth when merging scripts automatically)
-- less code needs to be injected in your HTML
-- wrap-lines feature (line break)
-- more feature rich

-Version v3 (“standalone”)
-"""""""""""""""""""""""""
+SyntaxHighlighter
+"""""""""""""""""

-- runs without using a Java-Script framework
+- runs without using a JavaScript framework
-- no toolbar available as it has been removed in v3
 - uses latest version of SyntaxHighlighter
 - slim and less feature rich (but with almost the same  functionality)

-Prism Version
+Prism
-"""""""""""""
+"""""

-- runs without using a Javascript framework
+- runs without using a JavaScript framework
-- no toolbar available
 - based on regular expressions for syntax parsing
 - syntax files has dependencies with each other (php → clike)
 - lightweight